About Entity Attributes

 The patent tells us about where reviews may be found online, how text from those reviews may be classified and extracted, how interest from searcher’s queries may be crowdsourced to understand what those searchers may be interested in learning, and that a search engine could show searchers information that is responsive to those interests about specific entity attributes.

-Perhaps reviews are a good place to learn information about entities that those entities aren’t sharing themselves.
+Perhaps reviews are a good place to learn information about entity attributes that those entities aren’t sharing themselves.
 What do you think?